 How does the wrong fuel type affect engines?

-To make matters worse pre-ignition systems start fuel pumps in new diesel models when car doors are unlocked.
+To make matters worse, pre-ignition systems start fuel pumps in new diesel models when car doors are unlocked.
 This cuts out the time it takes for new diesel engines to warm up, but means that diesel engines can be ruined simply by unlocking the doors.
 Modern technology doesn't always help when it comes to human error.

 Am I covered on my breakdown cover?

-Misfuelling is not covered by your manufacturer, though they make tow your car to a dealer or garage.
+Misfuelling will not be covered by your manufacturer, though they may help tow your car to a dealership for you.

 Am I covered on my insurance?

-Misfuelling is generally excluded from insurance policies, even those offering comprehensive protection.
+Misfuelling is generally excluded from all car insurance policies, even those offering comprehensive protection.